hyperledger/toc/project-reports/2023/2023-Q1-Hyperledger-Iroha.md

 * v2.0.0-pre-rc.9

-There will be a release for the [`Iroha v2.0.0-pre-rc.13`](https://github.com/hyperledger/iroha/pull/3134) at or after February 16th.
+The release for the [`Iroha v2.0.0-pre-rc.13`](https://github.com/hyperledger/iroha/pull/3134) is planned for February 16th.

 # Overall Activity in the Past Quarter